appacademy/campus-hybrid-setup/windows-setup.md

 ### PostgreSQL & SQLite

-1. Run the following commands in your Ubuntu terminal in order to install PostgreSQL
+1. Run the following commands in your Ubuntu terminal in order to install
+   PostgreSQL:

 ```shell
 sudo apt-get install postgresql libpq-dev
 ```